pingpong-labs/modules/README.md

 This package makes laravel can implement HMVC or modular.
 With this package, you can create a web application that is structured and easier to manage a large web application.

+### New Feature and Changes
+1. Asset for each module.
+2. Update artisan command name `module:db-seed` to `module:seed`.
+3. Now, all modules require module.json file.
+This is details for each module.
+4. Move this repository from `gravitano/modules` to `pingpong-labs/modules`.
+5. Adding new facade `Module`.
+It's very cool for get all modules, get details from each module and others.
+6. Adding new classes for more flexible scripts.
+7. Update some generator class.
+8. Remove config file.
+9. Adding new `phpunit.xml` file when creating a new module.

 ### Installation
 Open your composer.json file, and add the new required package.